12 Summer Creative Writing Prompts To Get Your Kids Writing Over Summer

 - We all heard the legend of mermaids and the loch ness monster.
-But can you write your own legend about a mysterious sea creature.
+But can you write your own legend about a mysterious sea creature?
 Does this creature still exist?
 How did it once live?
 What happened to it?

 - You’re on the beach collecting seashells.
 You then hear a calm whisper from one of the seashells.
 It whispers, “Come, find me…” What do you do next?

-- Keep a journal of everything you done during your summer holidays.
+- Keep a journal of everything you have done during your summer holidays.
 You can write in your journal daily or weekly.
 And write about your feelings, what you did, what made you happy, what made you sad and anything else.
 You can even include drawings and photographs.

 - Write a limerick about the summer sun.
 Remember a limerick is a funny poem, which normally ends with a surprising ending.
 See our post on how to write a limerick.

 - Feeling bored?
 Create a word cloud with as many words relating to summer.
-See example of a summer word cloud below.
+See the example of a summer word cloud below.

 - Write a shape poem about the summer.
 Take a look at our Alice in the Wonderland inspired shape poetry for inspiration.